neetcode-gh/lesson-data/howToUseNeetcode.md

 ![programming language](https://imagedelivery.net/CLfkmk9Wzy8_9HRyug4EVA/a6fa7949-1a3e-488c-0897-961f2619df00/public)

-You should be comfortable programming in at least one common programming language.
+You should be comfortable programming in at least one common language.
 This means you know the basic syntax, like loops, conditionals and functions.

-I recommend using the Python programming language for coding interviews.
+I recommend using the Python language for coding interviews.
 It's readable, has good error messages and is easy to learn.
-I personally learned Python only for coding interviews.
-It only took a few hours to learn the basics and was well worth it for me.
+I personally learned Python only for coding interviews and it only took a few hours to learn the basics.

 Java and C++ are also good choices.
 Other common languages like JavaScript and Golang are also fine, but they have less built-in libraries and data structures.